wijnandb/15-a-day/content/projects/fitness-app/_index.md

 ---

 Great!
 Now the idea that I have is basically to provide insight into the minimum a person has to do to stay fit.
-Besides the challenge of determining what is "enough", I am interested to hear how the different frameworks you mentioned can help to
+Besides the challenge of determining what is "enough", I am interested to hear how the different frameworks you mentioned can help to create a system of guidance, knowledge, motivation and nudging to help a person to get and stay fit.